uazgraduatecollege/azgrad-common-ui/README.md

   - `grad-lokup-full-white`: A logo with University of Arizona _and_ Graduate College in white text (for dark backgrounds).
 - `SearchForm`: A form that triggers a search on the College's Google Custom Search Engine (CSE).
 Embedded in the `Footer`.

+Common UI also provides 3 image components that can be used in value of an image's `src` attribute.
+These correspond to the `Logo` component's variants.

+- `GradLockupBlue`
+- `GradLockupFullBlue`
+- `GradLockupFullWhite`

 ## Use Common UI in your own project

 First install as a project dependency: